38/d4-format/README.md

 ### Installation

-You can choose to install the d4utils bindary by running
+You can choose to install the d4utils binary by running

 ```bash
 cargo install --path .